UDM Search

 The timelines chart provides a graphical representation of the number of events and alerts occurring each day that are being surfaced by the current UDM search.
 Events and alerts are displayed on the same timeline chart, which is available in both the Events and Alerts tab.

 The width of each bar depends on the time interval searched.
-For example, each bar will represent 10 minutes when the search spans 24 hours of data.
+For example, each bar represents 10 minutes when the search spans 24 hours of data.
 This chart is updated dynamically as you modify the existing UDM search.

 Time range adjustment